 Many top online sportsbooks also allow bettors to place live bets on conference games, NCHC Tournaments, and NCAA Tournaments.
 This simply refers to betting on a game that is currently in play.
 The good thing about this option is that you can make informed decisions based on the current statistics and occurrences in the game.

 Some of the popular betting markets available for live bets in college hockey include the team to score the next goal, under/over bets, and so on.
 You can also bet on individual players.
-For example, you can bet on players like Owen Power to win the man of the match award in a game.
+For example, you can bet on players like Owen Power to win the man-of-the-match award in a game.

-At Sqore, we provide you with up-to-date information in the world of NCAA Men's Hockey.
+At Sqore, we provide you with up-to-date information on the world of NCAA Men's Hockey.
 You can check our scoreboard to find the latest scores and check for schedules of games like the Hockey East Tournament or regular conference games.